AnthuanetF/Micro-Challenge-MDEF24/Microchallenge3.md

 ![Spreadsheet sample](recursosMicrochallenge3/images/Spreadsheet%20data%20collection.png)

-Based on the clustering of data collected, we reclassify each record value (Temp, Hum, Light) into into 3 different categories.
+Based on the clustering of data collected, we reclassify each record parameter (Temp, Hum, Light) into into 3 different categories.

 The categorical ranges and formulas used to create the different categories of each parameter were the following: